phumphearak/Laravel-Project/README.md

 # Laravel-Project
-All code Laravel using PHP , Create WebApplication
+All code Laravel using PHP ,
+# update ProductController
+Create WebApplication